AUTHOR'S MAIN SITE

 Re-arranging column order....

-It is possible, but sometimes not easy, to rearrange the order of fields in a table.
-But it is not necessary.
-If you use forms to work with your data, rearranging the order the fields are listed is really easy.
+It is possible, but sometimes not easy, to rearrange the order of fields in the table underlying your forms, etc. But it is not necessary.
+If you use forms to work with your data, rearranging the order the fields are listed in on the formis really easy.

 Open the form for edit.
 Drag one of the column headings left or right.
 You should see an arrow before you release the mouse button, and when you release the mouse button, the column you were dragging should appear in the place you asked for it to occupy.
 Easy!